|Tax Bracket (Single)||Marginal Tax Rate|

 - The Connecticut tax brackets on this page were last updated from the Connecticut Department of Revenue in August, 2013.
 Please contact us if any of our Connecticut tax data is incorrect or out of date.

-- Connecticut tax return forms are available from the TaxFormFinder.org or the Connecticut Department of Revenue.
+- Connecticut tax return forms are available on the Connecticut tax forms page or the Connecticut Department of Revenue.

 - Before the official 2015 Connecticut income tax brackets are released, the brackets used on this page are an estimate based on the previous year's brackets.
 These numbers are subject to change if new Connecticut tax tables are released.